apickli/apickli/README.md

 ## Grunt integration

-You can use [Grunt](http://gruntjs.com/) task runner to run the tests.
-In order to do that, you will need to add two more dependencies to our project:
+You can also use [Grunt](http://gruntjs.com/) task runner to run the tests.

-Add a Gruntfile.js to the project root:
+Start by adding a Gruntfile.js to the project root:

 ```
 'use strict';